dinayrore/a11y-code-exercises/README.md

 1. Clone this repository: `git clone https://github.com/dinayrore/a11y-code-exercises.git`
 2. Navigate to the project directory: `cd a11y-code-exercises`
+3. Open the exercise directory HTML file either in the browser to inspect the DOM or in the IDE of your choice (Preferred IDE: VS Code).

 ## Exercises

+### Exercise 1: Keyboard Accessibility

+In this exercise, you will explore techniques for making your web pages keyboard accessible, ensuring that users can navigate and interact with your content using only a keyboard.
+All interactive elements (links, buttons, and articles) are accessible via keyboard navigation with clear focus indicators for all interactive elements to improve usability for keyboard users.

-### Exercise 1: Semantic HTML
+### Exercise 2: Semantic HTML

 In this exercise, you will learn how to use semantic HTML elements to improve the accessibility and structure of your web pages.

-### Exercise 2: Keyboard Accessibility

-In this exercise, you will explore techniques for making your web pages keyboard accessible, ensuring that users can navigate and interact with your content using only a keyboard.
+Proper use of semantic HTML elements like <header>, <nav>, <main>, <section>, <article>, and <footer> to improve accessibility and SEO.

 ### Exercise 3: ARIA Roles and Attributes

-In this exercise, you will learn how to use ARIA roles and attributes to enhance the accessibility of your web applications.
+In this exercise, you will learn how to use ARIA roles and attributes to enhance the accessibility of your web applications and screen reader support.

+### Exercise 4: Images

+Responsive Design: The layout is responsive, ensuring usability on various devices.
+Alt Text: Descriptive alt text for images to support screen readers.

+### Exercise 5: Tables

+### Exercise 6: Forms